-Leaking While Running… Nerding Out On The Biomechanics
+Leaking While Running… Nerding Out On The How And The Why

-Leaking urine while running is a very common complaint we see in the clinic.
+Leaking pee while running is a very common complaint we see in our clinic.
 Although it is very common, it’s not necessarily a normal event.
-Thankfully there are many ways to work at tackling it.
+Thankfully there are many things we can do to combat it.

-Running puts a much higher demand of force on the pelvic complex and lower body than walking alone.
-Our pelvic floor muscles live in the basin of our pelvis which can be thought of as the “floor of our core”.
-The pelvic floor muscles require the ability to engage with the appropriate amount of force to the projected load just like any other muscle in our body.
-For instance, as we get moving faster, doing things like running or playing a sport, the movements get too quick for us to think about contracting and relaxing muscles throughout the process… so what do we do about that?
+Running puts a much higher demand of force on the pelvis and lower body than walking alone.
+Our pelvic floor muscles live in the bottom of our pelvis which can be thought of as the “floor of our core”.
+The pelvic floor muscles require the ability to respond to forces just like any other muscle in the body.
+For instance, as we get moving faster by doing things like running or playing a sport, the movements our bodies make are incredibly quick—too quick for us to think about contracting and relaxing muscles throughout the process… so what do we do about that?

 We can start thinking about where our body is lined up and how our bones are moving through space.
 The goal is that our muscles are placed in an optimal position to work to their greatest ability!